hashlab/use-hash/readme.md

 > From your "first test request" to your "first production transaction" and beyond

 This is a guide to support developers that are integrating with Hash API for the first time.
-The initial part of this document is a step-by-step guide on the requests you need to make in order for your first test transaction work.
-The second part will better illustrate all entities that we created in this guide and how they corelate in Hash environment.
+The initial part of this document is a step-by-step guide on the requests you need to make in order for your first test transaction to work.
+The second part will better illustrate all entities that we created in this guide and how they corelate with each other in Hash's environment.

 The code part of this guide was writen in JS for illustration.
 For more information on the code there is a section below the guide [about the code in this repository](#about-the-code-in-this-repository)

 # Step-by-step request guide to your first transaction

-If you are reading this document you might have received your initial credentials email with our API Docs link and your API test key.
-You are a company in hash API now, your api key is directly tied with your company.
+If you are reading this document you might have received an email with your initial credentials, Hash's API Docs link and your API test key.
+You are a company in Hash's API now, and your api key is directly tied to your company.

-An API key will be required for every request in our API and it is sent on the header.
-To see how that happens at the code level check out the [request module](./src/request.js) for this repository, the function "makeRequest" (line 3) builds the correct header using a Hash API Key.
+An API key will be required for every request in our API and it should be sent in the header.
+To see how that happens at the code level check out the [request module](./src/request.js) for this repository; the function "makeRequest" (line 3) builds the correct header using a Hash API Key.

 ## Create company

 Your company is the parent of all the companies you create in our API, and in order to make a transaction your first step is to create a company that will be responsible for this transaction.

-When succesfull the request below will return an object that represents the new company created. **For all the other next steps use the API key that is returned inside the company object from this request's response, this is how we bind all other entities to this company**
+When succesfull, the request below will return an object that represents the new company created. **For all the other next steps, use the API key that is returned inside the company object from this request's response, this is how we link all other entities to this company**

 The `createCompany` used is this file: [mock-data/create-company.json](./src/mock-data/create-company.json)